Robert N. C. Nix Jr.: Controversies

 Justice Nix was involved in several high-profile controversies.
 In 1966, when running for election as a judge on the Philadelphia court of common pleas, Nix was criticized for continuing to be on his father's payroll as a congressional assistant, despite working as an attorney in private practice, and for collecting money each month from Congress in rent for his father's use of space in Nix's office.
 The rental agreement was dropped soon after.

 In 1981 Justice Nix was retained for a second ten-year term in a controversial election.
 A public feud between Nix and Justice Rolf Larsen took on racial undertones when newspapers reported that Larsen allegedly threatened to publicize the fact that Justice Nix was black in an attempt to defeat him.
 Larsen was investigated and exonerated by a judicial board of inquiry, however, the disputes between the Justices continued.
 In 1992 Larsen was accused of improperly communicating with a trial judge about a case (Larsen was later found to have engaged in misconduct and publicly reprimanded).
 Larsen in turn filed court documents accusing Nix of similar conduct.
 Both the District and Appellate courts concluded in 1995 that Nix had, in fact, improperly intervened in the trial in question.
 After stepping down in 1996, Justice Nix said his difficulties with Larsen were "regrettable, but we were able to eliminate that and restore confidence in the judicial system."
 Larsen was ultimately impeached and removed from office for unrelated misconduct.

 Retirement and death

 In 1996 Nix announced his retirement from the bench, two years prior to his mandatory retirement.
 In announcing his retirement, Nix said, "It is time for me to walk away and smell the daisies."
 He indicated that he planned to travel and write, avocations he had put on hold.

 On August 23, 2003, Nix died in Philadelphia, after suffering from Alzheimer's disease.

+Legacy

 The official biography of Justice Nix was published in 2010.

 There is a mural honoring Nix and his father at 15th and Jefferson Streets in Philadelphia.